Our process

 - Post-launch retrospective and v2 recommendations

-- Your time commitment
+Your commitment

-- Daily standups during launch week, then weekly
+About 3-5 hours per week.
+Daily standups during launch week, then weekly

-- When we change or skip this phase
+When we change or skip

-- For projects with an existing internal team taking over at launch, this phase reduces to a 1-week hand-off period.
+For projects with an existing internal team taking over at launch, this phase reduces to a 1-week hand-off period.

 Iteration